kentik/docker-monitor/README.md

 [InfluxDB](https://influxdb.com/docs/v0.9/introduction/overview.html)
 storage backend and [Grafana](http://grafana.org/) web-based dashboard with a simple command.
 Everything runs in
 Docker containers, so you don't need to install anything.
+Several Grafana dashboards are created for you: one showing all containers, and one for each.

 [docker-compose.yml](docker-compose.yml) is a
 [Docker Compose](https://docs.docker.com/compose/) definition that